ADU Builder in Montecito

 900 Sq Ft

-Unincorporated Santa Barbara County.
-Montecito hillside properties often require careful site planning.
-This parcel required a Coastal Development Permit, a stepped slab foundation, and coordination with private road access.
-Finish level was significantly above standard: the guest house is indistinguishable in material quality from the primary residence.
-Project managed over 18 months from feasibility through final inspection.
-Spanish-inspired architecture paired with a modern construction approach.
+Montecito coastal zone parcel requiring Coastal Development Permit review and design coordination.
+This parcel required a Coastal Development Permit, a stepped-slab foundation, and coordination for private road access.
+The finish level was significantly above standard; the guest house is indistinguishable in material quality from the primary residence.

 Pool House ADU